entropy152/entropy152/README.md

 ## What can I use it for?

--   🤖 Chatbots
+-   🤖 Philosophical chatbots
--   🕵️ Autonomous Agents
+-   🕵️ Autonomous Agents exploring chaos and order
--   📈 Business process handling
+-   📈 Complex system analysis
--   🎮 Video game NPCs
+-   🎮 Deep, introspective NPCs

 # Getting Started